neuroretransmit/iching-unicode/README.md

 1. You are essentially trying to attack a massive number.
 2. You must know the secret's text encoding or lack thereof.
+3. The data is compressed without a compression container.
-3. You have no means of checking whether the text (or raw bytes) are valid without decoding from its base numbering system.
+4. You have no means of checking whether the text (or raw bytes) are valid without decoding from its base numbering system and knowing how to decompress before decoding.
 Your key search space is 64<sup>64</sup> in base64 (if the encrypted message is long enough to include 64 unique characters).
 4. Even if your encrypted message is, say, 10 characters...
     * t = time to compute one permutation, lets say 0.045045440404036347 seconds
     * 10<sup>64</sup> * t = 4.50454404×10<sup>62</sup> seconds